nvfp/Handwritten-Character-Recognition/README.md

 ## Installation

-1. Download this repository and save it to your machine (e.g. `~/code/Handwritten-Character-Recognition`)
+1. Download this repo and save it to your machine (e.g. `~/code/Handwritten-Character-Recognition`)
-2. Navigate to the folder where `Handwritten-Character-Recognition` is located, then run the following command:
+2. Go to the folder where `Handwritten-Character-Recognition` is located, run:

     ```sh
     python Handwritten-Character-Recognition